shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

     <?php endforeach; ?>
     <!-- ^^^ HTML Snippets for your head section ^^^ -->

-All that's left is now to send back the donation to us.
-It was our pleasure making business with you.
+All that's left to do no now is send us the donation data.

 Advanced